State of New Hampshire

 The Old Man of the Mountain, also known as the Great Stone Face or the Profile, was a series of five granite cliff ledges on Cannon Mountain in the White Mountains of New Hampshire, United States, that appeared to be the jagged profile of a face when viewed from the north.
 The rock formation was 1,200 feet (370 m) above Profile Lake, and measured 40 feet tall and 25 feet wide.
 The site is located in the town of Franconia.
 The first recorded mention of the Old Man was in 1805.
 It collapsed on May 3, 2003.
 Source: Wikipedia

 Dixville Notch (population 12) is best known in connection with its longstanding middle-of-the-night vote in the U.S. presidential election, including during the New Hampshire primary (the first primary election in the U.S. presidential nomination process).
 In a tradition that started in the 1960 election, all the eligible voters in Dixville Notch gather at midnight in the ballroom of The Balsams.
 The voters cast their ballots and the polls officially are closed when one-hundred percent of the registered voters have voted, sometimes one minute later.
 The results of the Dixville Notch vote in both the New Hampshire primary and the general election are traditionally broadcast around the country immediately afterwards.

 New Hampshire has 161 miles (259 km) of the trail.
-The New Hampshire AT is nearly all within the White Mountain National Forest.
+The New Hampshire Appalachian Trail is nearly all within the White Mountain National Forest.
 For northbound thru-hikers, it is the beginning of the main challenges that go beyond enduring distance and time: in New Hampshire and Maine, rough or steep ground are more frequent and alpine conditions are found near summits and along ridges.